Flag

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Algeria was undertaken in 2023.
-According to that Evaluation, Algeria was deemed Compliant for 2 and Largely Compliant for 9 of the FATF 40 Recommendations.
+The last follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Algeria was undertaken in 2024.
+According to that Evaluation, Algeria was deemed Compliant for 2 and Largely Compliant for 14 of the FATF 40 Recommendations.
 It was deemed Highly Effective for 0 and Substantially Effective 2 with regard to the 11 areas of Effectiveness of its AML/CFT Regime.

 Sanctions